Doubly Robust Alignment for Large Language Models: Experiments Implementation details

 \textbf{Preference Evaluation Process.} We consider two versions of the reference policy estimator $\widehat{\pi}_{\textrm{ref}}$: a correctly specified version, where $\widehat{\pi}_{\textrm{ref}}$ corresponds to the SFT model, and a misspecified version, where $\widehat{\pi}_{\textrm{ref}}$ corresponds to the untrained base model.
 Similarly, we consider two versions of the preference estimator $\widehat{g}$: a correctly specified version, which uses the oracle preference model, and a misspecified version, where $\widehat{g}$ is drawn uniformly at random from $[0, 1]$.
 By taking all pairwise combinations of $\widehat{\pi}_{\textrm{ref}}$ and $\widehat{g}$, we construct four distinct variants of the preference evaluation framework.
 For the Direct Method (DM) estimator in Equation~\ref{eqn:direct}, we apply a Monte Carlo approach by sampling 8 responses from the target policy for each prompt.
 For the Importance Sampling (IS) estimator in Equation~\ref{eqn:IS}, we use a clipping ratio of 100 when $\widehat{\pi}_{\textrm{ref}}$ is correctly specified and 40 when it is misspecified.
 In contrast to the clipping ratio used during preference optimization, a larger ratio is adopted here to better demonstrate the double robustness property of our preference evaluation framework.
+The results based on the \texttt{EleutherAI/gpt-neo-125m} model \citep{gpt-neo} are presented in Figure~\ref{fig: MSE_CI} in Section~\ref{sec:exp}, while those based on the \texttt{Qwen/Qwen2.5-7B} model \citep{qwen2.5} are summarized in Table~\ref{tab:mse_specifications_7b}.